 The Admission Office has scheduled three specially arranged Deans’ Days to give the sons and daughters of Amherst alumni and their parents the opportunity to learn more about Amherst and its admission policies.
-Deans’ Days include group conversations for Amherst families with secondary school students who will be seniors in 2016 - 17.
-In addition, there will be a tour of the campus, and a light lunch will be served.
+Deans’ Days include group conversations for Amherst families with high school students who will be seniors in the 2017-18 academic year.
+In addition, there will be a tour of the campus and a light lunch will be served.

 COUNSELING SESSIONS (Student/Dean Conversations)